Thursday, 11 December 2008

 This comes in many forms.
 Applying to schools can be discouraging.
 Many places won't reply.
 This may be because they usually hire in Jan or simply because they would rather have you come in person before they hire you.
 Don't give up.
 Being persistent pays off.
 You can try emailing places.

-Another option is calling or better yet going to schools in person.
+Another option is calling or going in person.
 If you’d prefer to work in a school or university than an institute, check out the Education section for links to Peruvian schools and universities.
 Top Institutes in Lima might also help you if you want to work in an institute.
 The Little Black Book of English Institutes has info about the pay for the best institutes in Peru.
 The Ultimate Guide to Teaching in Peru has info about schools, institutes, and universities around Peru.
 Try also contacting top hotels as they often need to train their staff English.

 Networking